tact-lang/tact.vim/doc/headless-readme.md

 inoremap <silent> <c-space> <c-x><c-o>  " Open completion menu on ctrl-space
 ```

-Note: on macOS the `<c-space>` is already bound in the system, so unless the terminal intercepts it you'll have to use a different keybinding.
+Note: on macOS, the `<c-space>` is already bound in the system, so unless the terminal intercepts it, you'll have to use a different keybinding.

 5. It's also nice to source in the extended defaults provided by the [tpope/vim-sensible](https://github.com/tpope/vim-sensible).
 To do so, let's use the built-in package manager: